| | ForewordThis pamphlet is designed to help

 provide each applicant with the Equal Credit Opportunity Act

 Notice and a written statement of reasons when credit is denied.
+Therefore, if you are seeking to

 use your entitlement to buy a home, you may be assured that VA

 will protect your civil rights and equal housing opportunity.
+The following actions, when based

 on discrimination because of race, color, religion, sex, handicap,